THE CHEROKEE COUNTY BOARD OF EDUCATION

 Fourth Grade – Honeybee Presentation and Candle Rolling for Mother’s Day Gifts

-- Sponsor Farm to School Teacher workshop each year during post-planning that is open to all teachers, paraprofessionals and school nutrition staff.
+12. Sponsor Farm to School Teacher workshop each year during pre-planning that is open to all teachers, paraprofessionals and school nutrition staff.

 This contract may be terminated by either party upon thirty (30) days written notice to the other party with or without cause.
-All notice of this contract shall be given to the Superintendent of Cherokee County Schools at 110 Academy Street, Canton, Georgia 30114, and to the Cherokee County Farm Bureau, Program Coordinator, 101 Woodland Way, Suite 1-B, Canton, Georgia 30114.
+All notice of this contract shall be given to the Superintendent of Cherokee County Schools at P.O.
+Box 769, Canton, Georgia 30169, and to the Cherokee County Farm Bureau, Program Coordinator, 101 Woodland Way, Suite 1-B, Canton, Georgia 30114.